NALeighton/AdventOfCode-2019/Day-5/README.md

 ## Part 2

-For the first part, another four additional opcodes were added.
+For the second part, another four additional opcodes were added.
 * `5` - jump if true
 * `6` - jump if false
 * `7` - less than